FarzamHejaziK/TutorGalaxy_public/README.md

-# Ongoing Tutor-User Interaction Module
+# Ongoing Tutor-User Interaction Agent

 Based on the features extracted in the initialization module, we can now generate a clear system prompt for the tutor.
 The tutor then starts by understanding the user's preferred teaching style.
 If the user requests a planned teaching approach, the tutor creates a session plan, edits it based on user feedback, and teaches according to the plan.